buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcLShapeProfileDef.md

 ![non equal sided L-shape](../../../../figures/ifclshapeprofiledef_layout1.gif)

-Figure 1 &mdash; Non-equal L-shape profile
+Figure 1 — Non-equal L-shape profile

 The parameterized profile defines its own position coordinate system.
 The underlying coordinate system is defined by the swept area solid that uses the profile definition.
 It is the xy plane of <em>IfcSweptAreaSolid.Position</em> by using offsets of the position location, the parameterized profile can be positioned centric (using x,y offsets = 0.), or at any position relative to the profile.